 The Geospatial Technology AS program provides students with the foundational knowledge, skills and practical hands-on experience needed to pursue a career in geospatial technology.
-Geospatial technology is an industry requiring technicians to be skilled in data acquisition, management, interpretation, integration, analysis, representation, and graphical display, all of which are part of the curriculum.
+Geospatial technology is an-industry requiring technicians to be skilled in data acquisition, management, interpretation, integration, analysis, representation, and graphical display, all of which are part of the curriculum.
 In addition, the high-technology nature of geospatial technology demands personnel who are able to work in crossfunctional teams in a rapidly evolving employment setting.
 Students are able to gain "real-world" experience in the internship course.
 This course allows students the opportunity to face the issues, challenges and projects that are encountered by geospatial technologists on a daily basis.
-The coursework in this program is aligned with the Geospatial Technology Competency Model (GTCM) developed by the United States Department of Labor and the GeoTech Center.
-Students may complete the program at the Harrisburg Campus by taking some through Virtual Learning.
+The coursework is aligned with the Geospatial Technology Competency Model (GTCM) developed by the US Department of Labor and the GeoTech Center.
+The complete program is available at the Harrisburg Campus by taking some courses thought Virtual Learning.

-Graduates of the Geospatial Technology AS program find employment as geographic information specialists, CAD specialists, or other disciplines related to the acquisition, use and processing of geographic and time-based data.
-Although this degree is designed to lead directly to employment, there are transfer opportunities available for students seeking to pursue their studies at the baccalaureate level.
+Graduates of the Geospatial Technology AS program find employment as geographic information technicians, analysts, specialists, or other disciplines related to the acquisition, use and processing of geographic and time-based data.
+Although this degree can lead directly to employment, there are transfer opportunities available for students seeking to pursue their studies at the baccalaureate level.
+Graduates may pursue a bachelor's degree in Technical Management through HACC's articulation agreement with Bloomsburg University.